Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Earth Shatter has been reworked.
 It now summons a shockwave in the direction ther player is looking and spreads out as it travels.
 - Increased Earth Shatter radius from **8** meters to **12** meters.
 - Decreased Earth Shatter mana cost from **60** mana to **55** mana.
 - Entities affected by Earth Shatter will be affected with the "Rooting" effect.
-Player are unable to move and take increased fire damage.
+Enemies are unable to move and take increased fire damage.
 - The "Rooting" effect lasts for **60** ticks.
 - Earth Shatter no longer damages the caster.

 Hitman:

-- Bow now has infinity, but the max tags a hitman can have at once is still 6.
+- Bow now has infinity.
 - Replaced chainmail leggings with black leather leggings.
 - Replaced chainmail boots with black leather boots.
-- Bow damage is now set to **5**.
+- Max bow damage is now set to **5**.
 - Decreased weakness effect duration from **200** ticks to **150** ticks.
 - Decreased glowing effect duration from **400** ticks to **300** ticks.
 - Decreased darkness effect duration from **400** ticks to **300** ticks.